On the equivalence of contraction and Koopman approaches for nonlinear stability and control: Introduction

-Unlike linearization via first-order approximation, the Koopman method provides a global insight to the system behaviour via spectral analysis of the operator, which is built upon the pioneer work \cite{KOO}.
-Furthermore, if we are able to find out Koopman eigenvalues, as well as the associated eigenfunctions, then the system can be immersed into a finite-dimensional linear dynamics.
-Indeed, the Koopman method is closely connected to the Hartman-Grobman theorem in the dynamical systems theory \cite{HAR} and nonlinear manifold learning in the learning theory \cite{LINZHA}, which, however, are studied in a local manner.
-In \cite{MAUMEZ}, Koopman operator is utilised to provide novel \emph{global} stability criteria for both hyperbolic equilibria and limit cycles.
-It was shown that, with a \emph{distinct} eigenvalue assumption, the proposed criterion is sufficient and necessary for the asymptotic stability of an equilibrium.
-However, in many cases an equilibrium may admit repeated eigenvalues, but we are still able to map the dynamics into a linear one, which is endorsed by the Hartman-Grobamn theorem, see also \cite[Theorem 1]{KVAREV} in the global context.
-Importantly, an attractive feature in Koopman representations is data-driven and model free properties, thus providing the capability to discover a dynamical model from data.
-To this end, several techniques have been proposed recently to approximate the Koopman operator, via solving least square problems, {\em e.g.}, dynamic mode decomposition (DMD) \cite{SCHSES} and extended (E)DMD \cite{KORMEZ}.
+Unlike linearization via first-order approximation, the Koopman method provides a global insight to the system behavior via spectral analysis of the operator, which is built upon the pioneering work \cite{KOO}.
+Furthermore, for a given system if we are able to find a finite set of Koopman eigenvalues and eigenfunctions, then the system can be immersed into a finite-dimensional linear dynamics.
+Indeed, the Koopman method is closely connected to the Hartman-Grobman theorem in the dynamical systems theory \cite{HAR} and nonlinear manifold learning in the machine learning community \cite{LINZHA}, which, however, are studied in a local manner.
+In \cite{MAUMEZ}, the Koopman operator is utilized to provide novel global stability criteria for both hyperbolic equilibria and limit cycles.
+It was shown that, with a distinct-eigenvalue assumption, the proposed criterion is necessary and sufficient for the asymptotic stability of an equilibrium.
+However, for many systems the Koopman operator can admit repeated eigenvalues and we are still able to map the dynamics into a linear system globally \cite{LANMEZ,KVAREV}.
+Importantly, an attractive feature in Koopman representations is the possibility of data-driven and model-free analysis \cite{MEZBAN,MEZnd}.
+To this end, several techniques have been proposed recently to approximate the Koopman operator by solving least square problems, {\em e.g.}, dynamic mode decomposition (DMD) \cite{SCHSES} and extended (E)DMD \cite{KORMEZ}.